CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/07_Webmaps.md

 * index.html
 * `js`

-In the broadest terms webdevelopment can be understood in the following way: HTML is the structure of a website, CSS is the style, and JavaScript is the functionality or the interaction.
+In the broadest terms web development can be understood in the following way: HTML is the structure of a website, CSS is the style, and JavaScript is the functionality or the interaction.
 Each of these are contained in text files which we have organized into the above folder structure.
-When you are creating a webpage you are creating a series of linked textfiles that your browser reads.
+When you are creating a webpage you are creating a series of linked text files that your browser reads.

 In addition there are folders for images: `img` and `data`.
 These two folders will contain any images you will use, and the data for the vector annotations as well as the georeferenced historical map.